Sep 19, 2025, 10:44 AM

 Highlights

-• The funding measure aims to keep the government running until November 21, facing tight deadlines.
+• The funding measure aims to keep the government operational until November 21, with added security provisions.

 Story